bengbengle/vault-contracts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or feature request for the Safe smart contracts project
+about: Suggest an idea or feature request for the vault contracts project

 ---

 ## Prerequisites

 - First, many thanks for taking part in the community and helping us improve.
 We appreciate that a lot.
-- Support questions are better asked in our Gitter chat: https://gitter.im/gnosis/Safe
 - Please ensure the issue isn't already reported.

 *Please delete the above section and the instructions in the sections below before submitting*